What is Vegan Leather?

 Drawbacks and Limitations of Vegan Leather

-While vegan leather offers many advantages, it is important to acknowledge its limitations.
+While vegan leather offers many advantages, it is essential to acknowledge its limitations.
 Some of the drawbacks include:

-- The production of synthetic vegan leathers involves the use of chemicals and fossil fuels, which can have environmental impacts during the manufacturing process.
+2. The production of synthetic vegan leathers involves using chemicals and fossil fuels, which can have environmental impacts during the manufacturing process.

-- Recycling and disposal of synthetic vegan leather can be challenging, as they are not easily biodegradable.
+3. Recycling and disposing of synthetic vegan leather can be challenging, as they are not easily biodegradable.

 Caring for Vegan Leather Products